lgeurts/text-align/README.md

 ## Bug(s)

-* Not working with certain elements in code (like brackets and braces)
+* Not working with certain elements in code files (like brackets and braces), however, I don't see many people using it in code.
+At any rate, I will try to fix this.

 ## TODO: